hooroo/http_api_tools/README.md

 This will define a User class with attr_accessors for all attributes defined.
 The initialize method will accept a hash of values which will be passed through type transformers when configured and have defaults applied when no value is passed in for a key.

 Currently there is a single registered type transform for date_time transforms.
 This expects an iso8601 date format as a string which will be transformed into a ruby DateTime.

+#### Relationships

+`Belongs to` and `has many` relationships should be declared explictly.
+This will do a couple of things...

+* The deserializer will maintain the bi-directional relationship between these models.
+* Active Record style attribute accessors for the id representations of the relationships will be made available and maintained.

+For example, adding the `has_many :posts` declaration to a class will automcatically create the following methods:

+* `posts=` - for setting the collection of posts
+* `posts` - for getting the collection of posts
+* `post_ids=` - for setting the ids of the posts
+* `post_ids` - for gettings the ids of the posts

+Any modification to the `posts` attribute will immediately be reflected in the post_ids attribute.
+This includes replacing it's contents, or manipulating the underlying array by adding or removing items.

 #### Registering custom type transformers.